 i3 Governance & FundingIn 2009, faculty and staff from the iSchools at the University of Pittsburgh, Pennsylvania State University, and Drexel University collaborated to design and develop the iSchool Inclusion Institute (i3) in order to address the lack of diversity among students and faculty in the information sciences.
 The i3 initiative is based on the premise that a diverse faculty will draw students from underrepresented groups into the information professions.

-The Andrew W. Mellon Foundation has supported i3 with two generous grants: a one-year planning grant of $100,000.00, awarded in 2009, and a three-year implementation grant of $600,000.00, awarded in 2010.
+The Andrew W. Mellon Foundation has supported i3 with three generous grants: a one-year planning grant of $100,000, awarded in 2009; a three-year implementation grant of $600,000, awarded in 2010; and a three-year renewal grant of $819,000 in 2013.
 Additional support has come from the the iSchools Caucus (www.ischools.org), a consortium of information schools dedicated to advancing the information sciences as a broad, interdisciplinary field.
 The iSchools actively recruit i3 Scholars for graduate study as well as provide faculty and staff to serve as guest speakers and lecturers during the summer institutes.

 Governing Structurei3 is managed by Principal Investigators, Dean Ronald L. Larsen and Assistant Professor James "Kip" Currier, of the University of Pittsburgh's School of Information Sciences.
 Dean Larsen and Dr. Currier are supported by the i3 Advisory Board and Working Committees -- Recruitment, Curriculum, and Evaluation.
 Members of the Advisory Board and Working Committees bring years of professional experience in academia and the private sector to the i3 program and represent over twenty five institutions across the country.